hopanshum/hopanshum_original.github.io/content/authors/admin/_index.md

     url: https://duke.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Welcome to my website!
-I am Ph.D.
-Candidate in the Economics department of Duke.
-I will participate the job market in Fall 2024, with my main goal being teaching positions.
+I am a Ph.D.
+Candidate in the Economics Department of Duke.
+I will participate the job market in the Fall of 2024.
 My research interest is applied theory in network settings.
 I have worked on projects of network markets, company hierarchies, and product differentiation.

 # Interests to show in About widget
 interests: